nico/hack/notes/auto_git_rebase_across_mechanical_changes.md

    require manual work by everyone, but it can be done well in advance of the mechanical change.

+3. Update `.gitattributes`

-3. In the commit that does the mechanical change (or in a separate commit that lands at the same time), also add this to a `.gitattributes` file in the directory that the mechanical change applies to:
+   In the commit that does the mechanical change (or in a separate commit that lands at the same time), add the following to a `.gitattributes` file in the directory that the mechanical change applies to:

        *.cpp merge=clang-format
        *.h   merge=clang-format

-   (Use whatever pattern appropriate for your project and your change instead, of course.)
+   (Use patterns suitable for your project and your change instead.)

 Testing
 -------